-Committee MONITORING & AUDIT Item A2 Page 1 of 7 Report Originator Acting Head of Finance Mark Dickenson Forward F Plan Ref Wards Affected All 28 th Janua ry 2014 BUDGET PROPOSALS FOR 2014/15 AND PREPARING FOR THE MEDIUM TERM
+Committee RESEARCH & DEVELOPMENT Item A1 Page 1 Report Originator Acting Head of Finance Mark Dickenson Forward F Plan Ref Wards Affected All 29 th Janua ry 2014 BUDGET PROPOSALS FOR 2014/15 AND PREPARING FOR THE MEDIUM TERM

-1. PURPOSE OF THE REPORT
+1. PURPOSE OF REPORT

 - 1.1 In accordance with the Council Constitution, this Committee should consider the Council's draft budget proposals and submit any comments back to the Executive for consideration at its meeting on 12th February 2014. - 1.2 Members are requested to perform the scrutiny role on the draft budget proposals and submit any relevant comments back to the Executive for further consideration. - 1.3 When considering the draft budget, members will need to ensure that they have a general understanding of the main budget drivers, the services that comprise the budget, and the process that has been followed when putting the budget together.
-A short presentation will be given at the start of this item to ensure that the key issues are highlighted to members. - 1.4 In accordance with the overall remit of this Committee, members are encouraged to focus their attention on the 2014/15 budget figures in the light of any potential impacts on the delivery of Council Priorities. - 1.5 A copy of the Executive budget report from its meeting of 15th January 2014 has already been circulated to all Members.
+A short presentation will be given at the start of this item to ensure that the key issues are highlighted to members. - 1.4 In accordance with the overall remit of this Committee, members should focus their attention on the 'forward looking' elements of the report in particular Section C 'Changing Financial Landscape' and Section D 'The Medium Term Prospects'. - 1.5 The draft budget report is considered by both Scrutiny Committees.
+Monitoring and Audit Committee perform more of a 'backward looking' role in relation to the detail of the budget and service delivery outcomes. - 1.6 A copy of the Executive budget report from its meeting of 15th January 2013 has already been circulated to all Members.
 Members are requested to bring copies of the Executive report with them to this meeting.
 Additional copies can be obtained from Member Services or accessed via the Council Website.

-2. KEY ISSUES
+KEY ISSUES